- Interactive bets with their known personalities.

 Penn National and Barstool have aggressive plans for expansion.
 Barstool is launching standalone branded sports bars, with the first two coming in Philadelphia and Chicago.
 Penn also acquired Canadian-based sports media brand theScore in October 2021.
 They plan to integrate Barstool Sportsbook with theScore’s best-in-class sports media app and betting technology, providing them with a highly customizable and fully integrated technology solution.

-The sportsbook itself from Barstool has an average reputation, but the Barstool Sports brand is another story.
+The Barstool sportsbook has an average reputation, but the Barstool Sports brand is another story.
 It packs a lot of attitude and controversy for the average individual not familiar with the brand’s styling.
 This creates an uneasy feeling considering you’re trusting your money and personal information with the brand.

 Portnoy has described the site’s topics as “sports/smut.”
-Their controversial practices have made them one of the most polarizing companies in sports media.
-This styling has created a cult following of “Stoolies” but has also done plenty to steer away an equal amount of the general public.
+Its controversial practices have made it one of the most polarizing companies in sports media.
+This styling has created a cult following of “Stoolies” but has also done plenty to steer away an equal amount of the general public:

-They’ve also received plenty of criticism regarding their promotion of blackout parties and comments Portnoy himself have made making light of rape. “[E]ven though I never condone rape, if you’re a size six and you’re wearing skinny jeans, you kind of deserve to be raped, right?”
-Portnoy said in a blog post.
+- It also received plenty of criticism regarding its promotion of blackout parties and comments Portnoy himself have made making light of sexual assault.

-The company hasn’t been entirely malicious, as they have done a fair share of charitable work.
-The site raised $240,000 for the victims of the Boston Marathon Bombing.
-They motivated podcast listeners to raise over $50,000 for the J.J.
+The site raised $240,000 for the victims of the Boston Marathon Bombing, and saw podcast listeners raise more than $50,000 for the J.J.
 Watt Foundation.
-They partnered with NFL quarterback Baker Mayfield in 2018 to release a clothing line benefiting Special Olympics Ohio.
+Barstool also partnered with NFL quarterback Baker Mayfield in 2018 to release a clothing line benefiting Special Olympics Ohio.